openstack/devstack/HACKING.rst

     set -o errexit

     # Print the commands being run so that we can see the command that triggers
     # an error.
-It is also useful for following allowing as the install occurs.
+It is also useful for following as the install occurs.
     set -o xtrace

 * Settings and configuration are stored in ``exerciserc``, which must be